What a delight this banana, dates and rum loaf is!

 - 150 ml cream double/heavy cream

-Prepare an oven baking tray with greasing it.
+- Prepare an oven baking tray by greasing it.
 Set aside.

-Place the yeast and one tbsp sugar into a mug.
-Add 100ml lukewarm water and stir.
+- Place the yeast and 1 tbsp sugar into a mug.
+Add 100ml lukewarm milk and stir.
 Allow it 5 minutes to dissolve.
+It should start to bubble up.

-In a larger bowl, mix the flour with the salt, the sugar, the rum and the mashed bananas.
-Add the yeast, cream and the butter and start kneading.
+- In a larger bowl, mix the flour with the salt, the sugar, the rum and the mashed bananas.
+Add the yeast and milk mix, cream and the butter and start kneading.

-Knead this forms a dough for about 10 minutes (laborious a little may sound, I know, but it’s all well worth it in the end).
-It will get all nice and smooth (ok, maybe with little lumps from the bananas if those were not proper ripe ones but nothing to worry) and that’s the sign that this is actually done.
+- Add more milk or water as needed and knead until it forms a dough for about 10 minutes (laborious a little may sound, I know, but it’s all well worth it in the end).
+It will get all nice and smooth (ok, maybe with little lumps from the bananas -if those were not properly ripe in particular, but nothing to worry).
+When dough no longer sticks to the hand it’s indicative that this is actually done.
 Add the chopped dates, nuts and knead for a further minute or two to incorporate those.

-Bake for about 35-45 minutes until nice and golden.
+- Bake for about 35-45 minutes until nice and golden.
+Check with a sqewer or a long wooden stick to make sure this comes out clean.